 Protecting your company from a security breach is a necessity that has grown to be more complex as technology continues to progress.
 This white…

 This white paper explores 8 essential ways to best prepare your company for the European Union’s General Data Protection Regulation (GDPR) and prevent non-compliance.

 The naming convention of access control and video management devices can make the difference between an effective response to an event and complete chaos….

-Outsourced global security operations centers (GSOC) deliver unexpected and highly prized value to their organizations.
-Five years into delivering an outsourced GSOC, we’ve discovered…
+Global security operations centers as a Service (GSOCaaS)offerings deliver unexpected and highly prized value to their organizations.
+Five years into delivering GSOCaaS, we’ve discovered…

 Rodney Thayer presents information on where physical and cyber security meet.
 Rodney is a network security practitioner specializing in physical security systems.
 His “convergence…